Botanical Name: Hippeastrum spp.

-Popular for their festive, oversized flowers, amaryllis bulbs are commonly sold as ready-to-plant kits for the holiday season.
-Growing amaryllis indoors is easy to do by forcing amaryllis bulbs into bloom mid-winter.
+Wondering about amaryllis care?
+Growing amaryllis indoors is easy to do by forcing the bulbs into bloom mid-winter.
+Popular for their festive, oversized flowers, amaryllis bulbs are commonly sold as ready-to-plant kits for the Christmas season.

 These bulbs produce magnificent trumpet-shaped blooms in red, white, yellow, pink, and salmon.
 In addition to solid-colored petals, there are many varieties with stripes, contrasting edges -- even double blooms.
 A single stem will produce 4 flowers, and large bulbs may produce 2 stems.

 Buy bulbs early in the season for best quality and best selection.
 Choose bulbs that are plump and firm.
 Don't buy shriveled bulbs even if they're a "bargain"...they may not grow well.

 You'll find an excellent variety from online nurseries.
 Many cultivars are available to choose from.
 Pink and white 'Apple Blossom' is long-time favorite.
 Red-and-white 'Minerva' is a popular holiday selection.
 'Red Lion' is a dependable bloomer in rich, radiant red.